 Staff will normally be eligible to join SAUL.
-Full details of SAUL are available from HR.
-Your potential membership of and rights under SAUL are subject to the Rules of SAUL from time to time in force and at the discretion of the SAUL Trustee Company.
-SAUL is a contributory scheme and the current contribution rates applicable from time to time can be found on the Human Resources website.
+Full details of SAUL are available from the Pensions webpage or the SAUL website.
+Potential membership of and rights under SAUL are subject to the Rules of SAUL from time to time in force and at the discretion of the SAUL Trustee Company.